Pound Fortunes to Be Set by Brexit Talks as Parliament Returns

-(Bloomberg) -- Brexit will return as the dominant driver for the pound next week as Parliament debates U.K. Prime Minister Theresa May’s divorce deal.
+(Bloomberg) -- Brexit returns as the dominant driver for the pound this week as Parliament debates U.K. Prime Minister Theresa May’s divorce deal.

 Sterling lost over 5 percent in 2018 as fears of a hard exit from the European Union grew, and the currency’s direction this year will depend on whether lawmakers will be able to avoid the U.K. crashing out of the bloc on March 29.
-Parliament will debate the withdrawal deal from Jan.
-9 and vote on it the following week, with investors watching if May can appease hostile lawmakers.
+Lawmakers will vote on the Brexit deal on Jan.
+15, BBC editor Norman Smith said in a Twitter post, citing unidentified people in the U.K. government.

 “Brexit headlines that have been largely absent over the Christmas period should stage a return and dominate the price action in the pound in coming days,” Credit Agricole SA strategists including Valentin Marinov wrote in a note.
 Though lawmakers may choose May’s “imperfect deal” rather than no deal, the chances of trying to reopen negotiations with the EU or even delaying the March 29 exit cannot be ruled out, they said.